Intellimenta/DataBot/docs/admin_guide/admin_panel_overview.md

 Here you set your OpenAI API key.
 Your OpenAI account needs to be at least on <a href="https://platform.openai.com/docs/guides/rate-limits/usage-tiers#usage_tiers" target="_blank">tier 1</a>, as DataBot uses some features that are not available in the free tier models.
 Tier 3+ is recommended for production use.

-Here you can also enable web search.
-If enabled, user queries that cannot be answered by database data, would be answered by web search.
+Here you can also configure several features for LLM.
+One important feature is **web search**.
+When web search is enabled, user queries that cannot be answered by database data, would be answered by web search.

 ### BI Integration